PopovicSu/learngit/readme.txt

 add another new line.
 my boss is a stupid guy.
-Creating a new branch is quick also simple. add a line on branch dev.
+Creating a new branch is quick also simple. modify a line on branch dev.